Scutus antipodes

-Scutus antipodes, also known as the elephant snail, is a large species of marine gastropod mollusc in the family Fissurellidae, the keyhole limpets and slit limpets.
-S. antipodes is endemic to the waters off eastern Australia and Tasmania.
+Scutus antipodes, also known as the elephant snail, elephant slug, shield slug, or ducksbill limpet, is a large species of marine gastropod mollusc in the family Fissurellidae, the keyhole limpets and slit limpets.
+S. antipodes is endemic to the coasts of eastern Australia and Tasmania.
+It is often found under stones in tide pools, where it feeds on algae.

+Description

+Scutus antipodes is recognisable by its size (up to 12.5 cm) and black mantle that often obscures or completely covers its shell.
+The shell is flat, white and shield-shaped.